cerealean/es6-babel-introduction/README.md

 # es6-babel-introduction
 A simple introduction to ES6 and Babel.
 In-progress.

+# Setup

 ## Requirements

 - [NPM](https://nodejs.org/en/)
 - [A modern browser](https://google.com/chrome)
+- This project cloned locally

 ## Suggested

 - [PhpStorm](https://www.jetbrains.com/phpstorm/)

-## Install Babel
+## Install Grunt CLI

-You should install the Babel CLI.
-You can do this through npm by running `npm install -g babel`.
+You should install the Grunt CLI.
+You can do this through npm by running `npm install -g grunt-cli`

-`babel src --out-dir dist --watch`
+## Install NPM Packages

+1) Navigate to your cloned project
+2) In the same directory as the `package.json` file, run the command `npm install`

 ## Additional Resources